Coac/FantasticBits/README.md

 ### Silver League
 - Ally wizards do not target the same snaffle
 - Use of Accio on the nearest snaffle of the ally goal

+## Road to Gold
+- *Use petrificus to prevent a snaffle to enter inside our goal* (Experimental : drop the ranking)